tprebiba/accelerators-teaching/01_AUTH-2024_Accelerator_Physics/README.md

 - Part I: Tracking basics
     - Representing particles
-        - Exercise 1: representing a single particle in Python
+        - Exercise 1 (guided): representing a single particle in Python
-        - Exercise 2: representing multiple particles (a beam) in Python
+        - Exercise 2 (guided): representing multiple particles (a beam) in Python
     - Accelerator elements
-        - Exercise 3: transfering particles in a drift space
+        - Exercise 3 (guided): transfering particles in a drift space
-        - Exercise 4: focusing particles
+        - Exercise 4 (guided): focusing particles
     - Simple beamlines
-        - Exercise 5: transfer a particle in a beamline
+        - Exercise 5 (guided): transfer a particle in a beamline

 - Part II: Single particle dynamics in simple beamlines
     - The FODO cell
         - Exercise 6: tracking in a FODO cell
-        - Exercise 7: x' of the FODO cell (quadrupole kicks)
+        - Exercise 7: x' of the FODO cell
         - Exercise 8: multiple FODO cells
         - Exercise 9: betatron oscillations
         - Exercise 10: stability of the FODO cell